foundry-vtt-community/wiki.js/development/guides/understanding-form-applications.md

 title: Understanding FormApplication
 description:
 published: true
-date: 2021-05-03T17:06:10.115Z
+date: 2021-08-12T16:05:30.539Z
 tags:
 editor: markdown
 dateCreated: 2021-02-22T16:19:21.040Z
 ---

+> This is known to be accurate as of Foundry Core 0.8.x {.is-info}

 [`FormApplication`](https://foundryvtt.com/api/FormApplication.html) is an abstract subclass of `Application` designed specifically for the case where you have some underlying data object and you want to present a UI to configure that data object.

-# FormApplication vs Dialog
+## FormApplication vs Dialog vs Application
+Use **Application** if...
+- You need only a blank window in which to render your own components and have no need of FormApplication's advanced features
+- You have no interactive elements

-Use a **dialog** if...
+Use a **Dialog** if...
 - You are writing a macro.
-Defining and instanciating a FormApplication class within the limitations of a macro is not practical
+Defining and instanciating a `FormApplication` class within the limitations of a macro is not practical
-- You need only relatively simple input, or only a confirmation or similar
+- You need only relatively simple input, e.g. a confirmation or similar
 - You are simply displaying simple output and not taking complex user input

-Use **Application** if...
-- You need only a blank window in which to render your own components and have no need of FormApplication's advanced features

 Use **FormApplication** if...
 - You need data binding to a complex object that resembles foundry entity data
 - You need a TinyMCE editor or other input type that requires support from the FormApplication class

-# What does a FormApplication do?
+## What does a FormApplication do?
 When you create an instance of a `FormApplication` subclass, you must provide the underlying object which the `FormApplication` will modify.
 When the `FormApplication` is submitted (and in other configurable scenarios), the `FormApplication` will apply the changes to the form to the provided data object.

 `FormApplication` also provides some useful default functionality for things you might want your form to do, including: